 Coconut Water and Sugar Content

-Due to naturally existing sugars, coconut water has a sweet flavour.
+Due to naturally existing sugars, coconut water has a sweet flavor.
 However, the amount of sugar in it fluctuates depending on how much sugar is produced.

 Normally, 300 ml (295 grams) of coconut water contains the following nutrient amounts-